uclaacm/la-hacks-19-react-workshop/README.md

 XML is kind of similar to HTML but slightly different.
 See [here](http://courses.cs.vt.edu/~cs1204/XML/htmlVxml.html).
 JSX is made to make writing React easier.

 However, __JSX is not JavaScript__.
 You cannot execute or write JSX in your browser.
 It is only allowed in React.
+When we ran the package create-react-app, we automatically set up everything that will convert JSX into the HTML, CSS, and JavaScript that the browser will understand.

 `App` is a complex React component containing multiple simple HTML tags.
+Notice that `App` is a class.
+Like any other class we've seen, it has some properties and methods.

+One of the main concepts of React is to introduce reuseable components into front-end.
+There is another way to define a component with some differences from class-components, but we'll just use class-componenets for this workshop.
+Read more [here](https://medium.com/@Zwenza/functional-vs-class-components-in-react-231e3fbd7108) if interested.

 Also, notice the `import` statements.
 It imported `App.css` and if you check that file, we can see the styling applied to the page.